+Usage Scenario Anti-Crime System with Image R ecognition

+#11

-Usage Scenario Anti-Crime System with Image Recognition #11 Overview Performs criminal searches and tracking based on videos /images captured by surveillance cameras or mobile phones carried by civilians while reporting to the police and contacting the families of the victims immediately.
-Collects video information related to a location when having received a warning notification from a GPS-enabled anti-crime mobile phone, and determines presence or absence of any suspicious activity.
-If suspicious activity is confirmed the results of analysis are sent to the Cloud to notify the police.
-Links to the location/time information and video information are confirmed using GPS and are combined with image recognition features to enable a better understanding of the presence or absence of suspicious activity and the situation at the time in detail.
-The Network system requirements will include a real-time requirement (latency) of several hundred milliseconds from the time of notification from mobile phones or surveillance cameras and the detection of suspicious activity at an edge server to the report to the police terminal, and high-speed performance (Peak Data Rate) to transmit data from camera/mobile phones to the
+Overview Performs criminal searches an /images captured by surveillar carried by civilians while report contacting the families of the second control of the second control of the second control of the second context of the second ace cameras or mobile phones rting to the police and victims immediately.
+Atted to a location when having a from a GPS-enabled determines presence or vity.
+If suspicious activity is sis are sent to the Cloud to rmation and video information are combined with image a better understanding of the ous activity and the situation ents will include a real-time hones or surveillance cameras tivity at an edge server to the high-speed performance (Peak camera/mobile phones to the

-BBU edge server at 4Gbit/s at regular times and 5Gbit/s at the

-peak time.

 Required Peak data rate X

 capabilities User experienced data rate

-Latency X
+Latency Х

-Mobility X
+Mobility Х

 Connection density X

 Energy efficiency

 Spectrum efficiency

-Area traffic capacity X
+Area traffic capacity X Others

-Others

 Usage Scenario Enhanced Emergency Call, Large Scale Disaster Rescue

 #12 Network

-Overview • Enhanced Emergency Calls

-- Emergency calls to perform an automatic call originating

-with or without the consciousness of the injured person;

-- Supporting ambulances equipped with remote high quality, low latency video transmission communication to operate effectively;

-- The ambulance delivers the patient's vital data to a medical institution, including a high-definition video image, en route

-to the institution. • Securing of traffic accident data

-- A rapid data uploading from the drive recorder as injured person rescuing supplement information at the scene of the traffic accident or as evidence information of the accident decision in court.
+#12 Overview Enhanced Emergency Call Emergency calls to perform an automatic call originating with or without the consciousness of the injured person; Supporting ambulances equipped with remote high quality, low latency video transmission communication to operate effectively; The ambulance delivers the patient's vital data to a medical institution, including a high-definition video image, en route to the institution.
+Securing of traffic accident data A rapid data uploading from the drive recorder as injured person rescuing supplement information at the scene of the traffic accident or as evidence information of the accident

+decision in court.

 Required Peak data rate X

 capabilities User experienced data rate

 Latency X

 Mobility X

 Connection density X

 Energy efficiency

 Spectrum efficiency X

 Area traffic capacity X

 Others Reliability

-Usage Scenario Emergency Calls for Earthquake/Tsunami #13 Mobile networks will handle multiple originating calls to confirm people's safety or to facilitate urgent communications after an earthquake; Mobile networks will send specific warning information for a tsunami as well as specific evacuation course instructions to individuals; Setup of the substitute facilities for communication lines which will be damaged by a large-scale disaster and providing access to IP networks; High reliability / high quality / low latency communication systems for required rescue operations and remote medical operations; Automatic driving functions control abandoned cars left on a side of a road to assist in unmanned evacuation measures; High reliability / high resolution video / low latency communication systems to control unmanned remote robot heavy industrial machines to assist in road clearing to secure access to disaster areas by emergency teams; Triage information and communication systems for monitoring disease outbreaks among victims in relief camps; High reliable / high resolution video / low latency / Highway mobile communication systems connecting medical helicopters and medical institutions in order transfer information on seriously injured patients being brought to the institution; Establishment of communication systems to assist in the second and third stages of relief assistance, such as safety and location confirmation of refugees relief; Information and communication systems to support disaster relief headquarters, such as providing high definition video.

-Required Peak data rate X

-capabilities User experienced data rate
+Usage Scenario Emergency Calls for Earthquake/Tsunami #13 Overview • Mobile networks will handle multiple originating calls to confirm people's safety or to facilitate urgent communications after an earthquake; • Mobile networks will send specific warning information for a vacuation course instructions to individuals; ·· · · · · · · · • Setup of the substitute facili which will be damaged by a e providing access to IP netwo High reliability / high quality / low latency communication systems for required rescue operations; operations and remote medical • Automatic driving functions control abandoned cars left on a side of a road to assist in un f a road to assist in unmanned evacuation measures; • High reliability / high resolution video / low latency communication systems to control unmanned remote ro heavy industrial machines to assist in road clearing to secure access to disaster are as by emergency teams; • Triage information and com Friage information and communication systems for monitoring disease outbreak s among victims in relief camps; • High reliable / high resolution on video / low latency / Highway mobile communication syste ms connecting medical helicopters and medical inst itutions in order transfer information on seriously inju ured patients being brought to the institution; • Establishment of communication Establishment of communication systems to assist in the second and third stages of re lief assistance, such as safety and location confirmation of refugees relief; Information and communication systems to support disast relief headquarters, such as providing high definition video.
+Required Peak data rate Х capabilities User experienced data rate Latency X Mobility X Connection density Х Energy efficiency Spectrum efficiency X Area traffic capacity X Others Reliability

-Latency X

-Mobility X

-Connection density X

-Energy efficiency

-Spectrum efficiency X

-Area traffic capacity X

-Others Reliability